-According to the Warrant Agreement entered into between the Group and IFC, IFC has the right to purchase up to 3 098 700 shares of Industrial Milk Company S.A. (representing equivalent of 9,90% of issued share capital) for a total amount up to th USD 20 000.
-The warrant is exercisable at any time up to 19 December 2018.
+According to the Warrant Agreement entered into between the Group and IFC, IFC has the right to purchase up to 3 098 700 shares of Industrial Milk Company S.A. (representing equivalent of 9,90% of issued share capital) for a total amount up to USD 20 000 thousand.
+The warrant was exercisable at any time up to 19 December 2018.